pingcap/docs-cn/tools/lightning/deployment.md

     # note that the *data* files are always parsed as binary regardless of
     # schema encoding.
     character-set = "auto"

+    # Configure how CSV files are parsed.
+    [mydumper.csv]
+    # Separator between fields, should be an ASCII character.
+    separator = ','
+    # Quoting delimiter, can either be an ASCII character or empty string.
+    delimiter = '"'
+    # Whether the CSV files contain a header.
+    # If `header` is true, the first line will be skipped.
+    header = true
+    # Whether the CSV contains any NULL value.
+    # If `not-null` is true, all columns from CSV cannot be NULL.
+    not-null = false
+    # When `not-null` is false (i.e. CSV can contain NULL),
+    # fields equal to this value will be treated as NULL.
+    null = '\N'
+    # Whether to interpret backslash escapes inside fields.
+    backslash-escape = true
+    # If a line ends with a separator, remove it.
+    trim-last-separator = false

     [tidb]
     # Configuration of any TiDB server from the cluster